 The Authority may initiate an investigation into an alleged cartel ex officio or upon a complaint.
 If the Board finds the complaint credible, the first step is a pre-investigation.
-At this preliminary stage, the undertakings concerned are not
+At this preliminary stage, the undertakings concerned are not notified that they are under investigation unless there is a dawn raid.

 After completing the pre-investigation in 30 calendar days, the case handlers submit their findings ("pre-investigation report") to the Board.
-The Board will decide whether or not to launch an indepth investigation within ten days of receiving the pre-investigation report.
+The Board will decide whether or not to launch an in-depth investigation within ten days of receiving the pre-investigation report.
 If the Board decides to initiate an in-depth investigation, it will notify the undertakings concerned in 15 days.

 In exceptional situations, the Board may also initiate an in-depth investigation directly without a preliminary investigation.
-The Board opened a direct investigation in only a few instances, such as the investigation against Türk Telekomünikasyon AŞ (2 October 2002; 02-60/755-305) and the ongoing investigations against food retailers Board started on 7 February 2019 (decision No 19-06/75-M) and wholesalers of fresh fruits and vegetables the Board opened on 21 February 2019 (decision No 19-08/108-M).
+The Board opened a direct investigation in only a few instances (Turk Telekom Infrastructure (5 January 2006, 06-02/47-8); Facebook (11 January 2021, 21-02/25-M)).

 The investigation must be completed within six months.
-If deemed necessary, the Board can extend this period once, for a further six months.
+If deemed necessary, the Board can extend this period once for six months.
 The relevant parties then have 30 days from the formal service of the notice to submit their first written defence.